Taman Bunga Merdeka: Attractions

 The park includes foundation stones of a Portuguese- and Dutch-built bastion in the city walls of Malacca, which was eventually demolished by the British.
+It also includes the Sungei Ujong War Memorial.

 The term "Melaka Transportation Museum" was also used for a museum that was opened in the outlying Ayer Keroh area of Melaka, in 2010, which was eventually closed; the outdoor transportation museum of the downtown park survives.

 Former museum of same name

 The Transportation Museum (Muzium Pengangkutan) was a museum located separately, in a suburban part of Melaka.

 The museum was opened on 15 April 2010 with a cost of MYR198,900.
 The museum exhibited various types of vehicles, ranging from cars, motorcycles, bicycles etc. The museum was opened daily except Monday, first day of Eid al-Fitr and Eid al-Adha.